aadi753/Chorus/README.md

   Generates smooth, optimal trajectories on the fly for any number of degrees of freedom.

 - ⏱️ **Fast Execution**
-  Optimized for real-time performance — computation time is **under 3 milliseconds**.
+  Optimized for real-time performance — computation time is **under 1 milliseconds to compute the output in each control cycle**.

 - 🔄 **Dynamic Target Updates**
   Targets and constraints can be updated **during motion** without stopping the system.